google/bms-toolkit/docs/user-guide.md

 1. Requires that the [Oracle Database Preinstallation RPM](https://docs.oracle.com/en/database/oracle/oracle-database/23/ladbi/about-the-oracle-preinstallation-rpm.html) be installed as it is a dependent package.
 1. Has CPU, memory, and user-data storage limits – see [Oracle Database Free FAQ – Installation](https://www.oracle.com/database/free/faq/#installation) for details.

-Similar to with the other editions, creation of an initial database and implementation of RMAN based backups is possible through this toolkit for Oracle Database free edition.
+Similar to with the other editions, creation of an initial database and implementation of RMAN based backups is possible through this oracle-toolkit for Oracle Database free edition.

 ### Free Edition Version Details

 Oracle has released serveral versions of free edition, often **without chaning the RPM file name**.
-This toolkit can install _any_ free edition version.
+The oracle-toolkit can install _any_ free edition version.
 Which version is actually installed depends on the the actual RPM file in the software library, and possibly the command line switches.

 Specific supported versions of Oracle Database 23 free edition currently includes: